-Oil jumps towards $67 as OPEC, partners discuss supply cut
+Oil rises as OPEC, partners discuss supply cut

 Official storage data is due on Wednesday from the Energy Information Administration, with analysts expecting a 3 million barrel rise in crude inventories.

-Additional reporting by Amanda Cooper and Henning Gloystein, Editing by
+Additional reporting by Amanda Cooper and Henning Gloystein; editing by Jason Neely